-As well as in-school induction, it is important that new governors attend appropriate Catholic governor training to gain confidence and knowledge of their role within a Catholic setting.
+As well as in-school induction, it is a requirement that new governors attend appropriate Catholic governor training to gain confidence and knowledge of their role within a Catholic setting.

 We have developed a range of webinars and face-to-face training to support you in their role, including Diocesan Induction training Being an Effective Governor in a Catholic School.
-This consists of two modules (each lasts 2 hours) and the expectation is that governors attend both to complete their induction training.
+Induction consists of two modules (each lasts 2 hours) and the expectation is that governors attend both to complete their induction training.
+A certificate is sent to delegates once they have completed both modules.